We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 AQI: This stands for Air Quality Index and is a popular, but somewhat outdated, method for measuring air quality.
 Essentially, the AQI measures pollutant levels for a wide variety of substances, gives them each a score from 0-500, and reports the highest one.
 It doesn’t matter if only one pollutant is high or if several are, only the top one is getting reported.
 Still, the data is historically known and the conversions for each pollutant can still be useful.
 If you want to play around with the system, a handy AQI calculator is available for you.

 VOCs: These are “Volatile Organic Compounds” and largely come from human sources.
 The EPA warns that sources of these contaminants include household cleaners, building materials, and standard office equipment.
 They also have found that these pollutants are consistently found in much higher concentrations in indoor settings.
-VOCs are a big part of the reason why our recommended floor cleaners focused so heavily on ingredients.
+VOCs are a big part of why our recommended floor cleaners focused so heavily on ingredients.
 Certain high-end air purifiers, such as the Dyson Purifier Humidify+Cool Formaldehyde, are specifically equipped with sensors attuned to these byproducts we bring into our homes as we upgrade furnishings and electronics, etc.

 Before making any purchase of something as important as an air quality monitor, be sure to check out how the product is perceived by experts.
 That can be as simple as running a Google search with “site:.edu” or “site:.gov” followed by the product name or trawling through the depths of the “Air Quality Sensor Performance Evaluation Center” (AQ-SPEC) website.